oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 # Read-Only Cache
-This FPGA tutorial demonstrates how to use the read-only cache feature to boost the throughput of an FPGA DPC++ design that uses a read-only look-up table defined in host code.
+This FPGA tutorial demonstrates how to use the read-only cache feature to boost the throughput of an FPGA DPC++ design that requires reading from off-chip memory in a non-contiguous manner.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html)